A newly discovered 1971 rejection letter to Roxy Music nearly broke the internet in April 2021. Tony Barrell confesses that he wrote it ‘for a laugh’

 For several years I have played April Fools’ Day pranks on my fellow Roxy Music fans.
 These usually raise some chuckles and take a few dozen people in.
 This year, something unexpected happened: my little joke went viral and was swallowed whole by many people in the music industry.

 I had decided to illustrate the difficult early days of Roxy Music, when the band were sending out demo tapes to record companies and receiving precious little attention.
-I fabricated a 1971 letter (pictured) from a snooty A&R man at Polydor Records, a fictitious Hugh C Smith, who damned their music at length in the letter.
-I had a lot of fun with it, and tried to make it entertaining and almost believable.
+I fabricated a 1971 letter (pictured) from a snooty A&R man at Polydor Records, a fictitious Hugh C Smith, who damned their music at length.
+I had a lot of fun with the letter, and tried to make it entertaining and almost believable.
 I enjoyed the irony that Polydor had actually signed Roxy and their former member Brian Eno to the label later in the 1970s.

-Some commenters held it up as a perfect example of a cloth-eared record company failing to recognise true talent and innovation.
+Dozens of commenters held it up as a choice example of a cloth-eared record company failing to recognise true talent and innovation.
 The music-book publisher Lee Brackstone took a deep breath and called it “A stinging reminder… for any gatekeepers in arts, literature and music, that to dismiss something on the grounds of it being ‘too experimental’ is extremely stupid.”

 Bryan Ferry confirmed that the letter is genuine, and he would like to get hold of the original